P.O. Box 2107, Teaticket, MA 02536 - Barnstable County

 Our social time will run from 10:00-10:30 am followed by our monthly genealogy presentation.

 Note: The Falmouth Public Library opens at 10:00 am.
-Before 10:00 am you can access our meeting in the Hermann Foundation Meeting Room through the lower level “Meeting Room” entrance.
+Before 10:00 am you can access our meeting in the Hermann Foundation Meeting Room through the back-side lower level “Meeting Room” entrance.

 Past Presidents from left: Mary Barry, Ralph Wadleigh, Judy Fenner, Donna Walcovy, Joyce Pendery, Marge Riley, Eleanor Baldic, & John Caspole.
 Most recent presidents: Thomas Greve then Gerard Luby then currently Tim Martin missing from picture.